Rando Gr34 Kermouster Lezardrieux 21Rando Gr34 Kermouster Lezardrieux 21

 Walking on the Côte d'Ajoncs

-All the info on this hike:
+All the info on this hike :

 🥾 Distance: Approximately 44 km over 2 days

-⛰ Difference in altitude: Moderate | some climbs particularly around Plouguiel and Buguélès
+⛰ Difference in altitude: Moderate with a few climbs, particularly around Plouguiel and Buguélès.

-👀 Difficulty: Moderate | path sometimes steep, passages over rocks
+👀 Difficulty: Moderate | sometimes steep path, rocky sections

 🕦 Duration: 6h to 7h walk on average